MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Update-MgUserDriveItemPermission.md

 Update the properties of a sharing permission by patching the permission resource.
 Only the roles property can be modified this way.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Update-MgBetaUserDriveItemPermission](/powershell/module/Microsoft.Graph.Beta.Files/Update-MgBetaUserDriveItemPermission?view=graph-powershell-beta)

 ## SYNTAX

 ### UpdateExpanded (Default)